10up/insert-special-characters/README.md

 1. Install the plugin via the plugin installer, either by searching for it or uploading a .zip file.
 1. Activate the plugin.
-1. Use the Gutenberg Character Map!
+1. Use Insert Special Characters!

 ## Support Level